IDNI/TML/README.md

 defines what happens within a single iteration, while evaluator then iterates the program until one of the two happens:

-1. Two consequetive iterations returned the same result, means that the state of the computation hasn't changed.
+1. Two consecutive iterations returned the same result, means that the state of the computation hasn't changed.
 This is called a Fixed-Point, and indeed TML is a fixed-point logic language.
 If this happens, then this result is considered as the final result.

-2. Or, two nonconsequetive iterations returned the same result, in which case we consider the program ending with status "fail", or "no result" (this is not same as "empty result").
+2. Or, two nonconsecutive iterations returned the same result, in which case we consider the program ending with status "fail", or "no result" (this is not same as "empty result").